One-Dimensional Polynomial Interpolation#

 Define a multi-index set#

 In Minterpy, the exponents of a multivariate polynomial are represented using multi-indices within a set known as the multi-index set.
 This set generalizes the notion of polynomial degree to multiple dimensions.
-For more details, see the the relevant section of the documentation.
+For more details, see the relevant section of the documentation.

-In Minterpy, multi-index sets are represented by the MultiIndexSet
+In Minterpy, multi-index sets are represented by the MultiIndexSet class.

-, which requires the spatial dimension (first argument) and the polynomial degree (second argument).
+You can create a complete multi-index set using the class method from_degree(), which requires the spatial dimension (first argument) and the polynomial degree (second argument).
+The third argument, the \(l_p\)-degree, does not affect the result for one-dimensional polynomials.

 mi = mp.MultiIndexSet.from_degree(1, 10)